-- The school, in conjunction with the appropriate personnel (such as Psychological Services or Speech-Language Pathology and Audiology Services) will review assessments accompanying students entering the school system from other Boards, Ministries, or Agencies. - Where identification as an exceptional pupil is concerned, the Ontario Student Record (OSR) contents and assessments will be reviewed by appropriate TVDSB personnel to determine whether or not the student meets the criteria for Identification as set out in the Board's Criteria for Identification. - Additional assessments will be recommended if additional information is required. - Assessments would generally be completed in a four to six week period.
+• The school, in conjunction with the appropriate personnel (such as Psychological Services or Speech-Language Pathology and Audiology Services) will review assessments accompanying students entering the school system from other Boards, Ministries, or Agencies.

+- Where identification as an exceptional pupil is concerned, the Ontario Student Record (OSR) contents and assessments will be reviewed by appropriate TVDSB personnel to determine whether or not the student meets the criteria for Identification as set out in the Board's Criteria for Identification. - Additional assessments will be recommended if additional information is required. - Assessments would generally be completed within a four (4) month-to-six week period.